GoodVibe: Security-by-Vibe for LLM-Based Code Generation: Implementation

 \subsection{Cluster-based Fine-tuning}

 After security neurons are identified, cluster-based fine-tuning is performed by freezing all model parameters and selectively reintroducing trainable parameters at the level of individual neurons.
 Concretely, clustering is performed independently for each linear layer.
 For a given layer, each selected neuron is represented by a feature vector derived from its gradient importance profile.
 These vectors are clustered using $k$-means, with $k$ denoting the number of clusters.
 We visualize the neuron clusters in Appendix~\ref{subsec:Visualization of Neuron Clusters}.
 Note that automatically clustering neurons can result in degenerate solutions, such as assigning all neurons to a single cluster.
 To prevent this, clustering is guided by silhouette scoring, and clustering is skipped when the score falls below a threshold.
-This fallback ensures meaningful updates and stable training behavior.
 The influence of the threshold value is studied in Section~\ref{subsec:Hyperparameter Study}.

 For each linear layer with a weight matrix $W_l \in \mathbb{R}^{d_{\text{out}} \times d_{\text{in}}}$, only the rows corresponding to security neurons are made trainable.
 Bias parameters are kept frozen throughout training.
 This is implemented by decomposing each weight matrix into a frozen base component and a trainable update component, where updates are constrained to security neuron rows.
 Fine-tuning is performed using supervised training on secure code samples.
 We use the AdamW optimizer with a learning rate of $1\times10^{-4}$, cosine learning rate scheduling, and a warmup ratio of 0.1.
 Training is conducted for two epochs; a hyperparameter study on the training epochs is shown in Section~\ref{subsec:Hyperparameter Study}.